Marathon Digital Holdings Inc. (MARA) is an excellent investment, but the stock is overvalued/undervalued right now

 Are institutional investors increasing their holdings in MARA shares?

 The recent increase in stakes in MARA appears to be a result of several institutional investors and hedge funds increasing their positions.
-The Vanguard Group, Inc.’s position in MARA has increased by 0.17% in the first quarter.
-The company now owns 9,099,522 shares of the stock, with a value of $48.59 million, following the purchase of 15,650 additional shares during the last quarter.
-BlackRock Fund Advisors made another decreased to its shares in MARA during the first quarter, downing its stake by -0.78%.
-During the last quarter, the company picked up -46,930 additional shares for a total stake of worth $32.05 million, bringing number of shares owned by the company to 6,002,801.
+The Vanguard Group, Inc.’s position in MARA has increased by 4.41% in the first quarter.
+The company now owns 9,500,585 shares of the stock, with a value of $123.41 million, following the purchase of 401,063 additional shares during the last quarter.
+BlackRock Fund Advisors made another increased to its shares in MARA during the first quarter, upping its stake by 10.41%.
+During the last quarter, the company picked up 624,879 additional shares for a total stake of worth $86.09 million, bringing number of shares owned by the company to 6,627,680.

 During the first quarter, SSgA Funds Management, Inc. added a 141,559 position in MARA.
-Geode Capital Management LLC purchased an additional 55248.0 shares in the last quarter, increasing its holdings by 3.27%, now holding 1.74 million shares worth $9.31 million.
-At the end of the first quarter, Susquehanna Financial Group LLLP decreased its MARA holdings by -55.46% and now holds 1.24 million MARA shares valued at $6.64 million with the lessened -1.55 million shares during the period.
-MARA shares are owned by institutional investors to the tune of 39.80% at present.
+Geode Capital Management LLC purchased an additional 0.27 million shares in the last quarter, increasing its holdings by 15.51%, now holding 2.01 million shares worth $26.17 million.
+At the end of the first quarter, Renaissance Technologies LLC increased its MARA holdings by 296.99% and now holds 1.64 million MARA shares valued at $21.26 million with the added 1.22 million shares during the period.
+MARA shares are owned by institutional investors to the tune of 36.40% at present.

 Leave a Reply